matthewglasenapp/haplotag/haplotag.md

 ## Example of Good Phasing (HG002 HLA-A)

 Here is the HG002.haplotag.BAM.
 First, I am going to color the alignments by the PS tag.
-"PS" stands for "Phase Set" and represents the haploblocks defined by HiPhase.
+"PS" stands for "Phase Set" and represents the haploblocks defined by HiPhase or WhatsHap.
 ![igv_snapshot](https://github.com/user-attachments/assets/13cd7d05-3efa-4f87-aac5-5014f10969c1)

 You can also color alignments by HP tag.
 "HP" stands for haplotype and specifies whether the read originated from haplotype 1 or haplotype 2.